oplS16projects/FP2/README.md

 ![sphere1](https://cloud.githubusercontent.com/assets/17748575/13971541/686c5424-f067-11e5-90dd-cd6e1f67e90b.png)

 I just made a minor change and produced a shap similar to the nose of a plane.
+To do this I inserted x as a variable instead of the square root of x.
 The really cool thing is you can click and drag and rotate the image.

 ```